prantlf/requirejs-babel/README.md

 You can use the ES6 module syntax in modules loaded by the `es6!` plugin including the keyword `import` for loading nested dependencies.
 The plugin `es6!` has to be used only in the topmost `require` or `define` statement.

+This plugin transpiles only ES6 source files.
+If it detects a statement calling functions `define`, `require` or `require.config` on the root level of the source file, it will return the text of the source file as-is.
+Source files, which are already AMD modules, are assumed to contain ES5 only.

 If you use the RequireJS optimizer `r.js`, you have to exclude Babel with the module-resolver plugin and bundle the `es6`` plugin without the compiling functionality by adding the following to the RequireJS build configuration:

 ```js